-“Cultural appropriation” is a phrase that makes people of colour indignant towards the perpetrators and white people indignant towards the accusers.
+“Cultural appropriation” makes people of colour indignant towards the oppressors and the oppressors indignant towards the accusers.

 Cultural appropriation exists no matter what side you’re on.
 It is harmful to those marginalised and used to make profit under this guise without the slightest notion of understanding or desire to do so.
 That’s where the ruse fails.